The 20 Best Ovarian Cancer Doctors in Australia

 Sydney, NSW, AU

-Susan Ramus practices in Sydney, Australia.
+Susan Ramus practices practicing medicine in Sydney, Australia.
 Ms. Ramus is rated as an Elite expert by MediFind in the treatment of Ovarian Cancer.
-Her top areas of expertise are Ovarian Cancer, Breast Cancer, Ring Chromosome 12, Breast Cancer in Men, and Hormone Replacement Therapy (HRT).
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Ovarian Cancer, Breast Cancer, Breast Cancer in Men, PIK3CA-Related Overgrowth Spectrum, and Hormone Replacement Therapy (HRT).

 Elite in Ovarian Cancer